MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Optional.

 Set **SCLCacheOverrideDirectory** to specify a folder location for the licensing token if you're using shared computer activation and you want to roam the licensing token.
-Use in conjunction with SCLCacheOverride.THis is only needed if you choose to move the licensing from it's default location.
+Use in conjunction with SCLCacheOverride.
+This is only needed if you choose to move the licensing token from its default location.

 For more information, see [Overview of shared computer activation for Office 365 ProPlus](overview-of-shared-computer-activation-for-office-365-proplus.md).

 Example values: